flyingtommy/A-companion-tutorial-for-the-codes-and-models-in-the-rocking-paper.-/Example1.md

 ```
 ---

-### ⭐V — Add these nodes as vertices to the original geometry and re-mesh
+### ⭐5️⃣ Add these nodes as vertices to the original geometry and re-mesh
 ```matlab
 %% Actual model we use for analysis